March-April 2018, Volume 15, Issue 2

 The current opioid epidemic presents unique challenges for adults with sickle cell disease (SCD) and the providers who care for them.
 Given the public discourse about opioid misuse, health care providers for children and adults with SCD must be especially cognizant of their prescribing practices and emerging state-based opioid regulations that may impact management of acute and chronic pain in children and adults with SCD.

 For decades, a disproportionate number of physicians and nurses have harbored negative attitudes about pain management in adults with SCD.
-In one study, 53 percent of emergency department physicians and 23 percent of hematologists surveyed thought that more than 20 percent of adults with SCD have opioid abuse syndrome.1 Similarly, 63 percent of nurses surveyed believed opioid abuse syndrome was common in the adult SCD population, and 30 percent were reluctant to give the recommended dose of opioids upon evaluation.2 The result of this systematic bias is undertreatment of pain for many adults with SCD.
+In one study, 53 percent of emergency department physicians and 23 percent of hematologists surveyed thought that more than 20 percent of adults with SCD have opioid abuse syndrome.1 Similarly, 63 percent of nurses surveyed believed opioid abuse syndrome was common in the adult SCD population, and 30 percent were reluctant to give the recommended dose of opioids upon evaluation.2 The consequences of this systematic bias is undertreatment of pain for many adults with SCD.

 Fortunately, health care provider attitudes about pain management are not immutable.
 A Johns Hopkins eight-minute video serves as an educational resource for health care providers focused on general challenges of pain management and the patient’s perspective of acute pain management in patients with SCD.3 Viewing this short video has improved health care provider attitudes about treating pain in adults with SCD using standard care guidelines.4